cloveras/webcam/README.md

 * Navigation with touch gestures and arrow keys.

 Example: [Lillevik Lofoten webcam](https://lilleviklofoten.no/webcam/?type=day&date=20231116)

+Todo:
+* Add a small `HH:MM` CSS overlay on the mini images shown for days, months and years.

 Please note: The script started as a simple hack, then grew into this much larger and bare maintainable hack.
 It is a good candidate for a complete rewrite if you have the time.